patrik-csak/fa-wp-admin-menu-icons/README.md

 ## Caveats

-At the moment, this plugin relies on [Font-Awesome-SVG-PNG](https://github.com/encharm/Font-Awesome-SVG-PNG), which is behind Font Awesome.
+At the moment, this plugin relies on [Font-Awesome-SVG-PNG](https://github.com/encharm/Font-Awesome-SVG-PNG), which has not kept up with [Font Awesome](https://github.com/FortAwesome/Font-Awesome).
 Some icons may be out of date or missing.